Easyblend/Biological-Sample-Management/README.md

 # SporeBio - Biological Sample Management App

 SporeBio is a full-stack web application designed to manage biological samples efficiently.
-The project includes a React + TypeScript frontend built with Vite and a Python FastAPI backend with SQLAlchemy for database interactions.
+The project includes a React + TypeScript frontend built with Vite and a Python FastAPI backend with SQLModel for database interactions.

 ---